sunnynikhil/CommerceIQTask/README.md

 # CommerceIQTask

-We should declare environment variables for GitHub repo owner and repo name if none of them are null then by default owner-apache and repo-airflow will be considered and file paths need to be declared for CSV files.
+We should declare environment variables for GitHub repo owner and repo name if either of them is null then by owner-apache and repo-airflow will be considered by default and file paths need to be declared for CSV files.

 export owner="apache";